 Student work and achievement are assessed and graded during the course, which is the basis for the final grade.
 Student work and competencies are evaluated during classes with a maximum of 70 grade points and up to 30 grade points at the final exam, which totals 100 grade points.
 Students are graded according to the ECTS (A-E) and numerical system (1-5).
 Grading according to the ECTS system is conducted according to the absolute redistribution, as well as according to the graduate grading criteria.

-- I. The following components are evaluated during the course (maximum of 70 grade points): - a) acquired knowledge (up to 66 grade points) - b) attendance at classes (up to 4 grade points)
+I. The following components are evaluated during the course (maximum of 70 grade points):

 a) acquired knowledge (up to 66 grade points)